Pradeep490/Pradeep490/README.md

 # Hi there, I'm Pradip Adhikari! 👋

-I'm a passionate developer interested in Flutter.
+I'm a passionate developer interested in Flutter and intrested on Project Management.

 ## 🔧 Technologies & Tools